sfox14/pynq-ekf/README.md

 * `utils: ` Extra repository stuff
     * `imgs: ` Pictures, illustrations and tables
     * `python: ` Code for generating `gps_data.csv` and `params.dat`
-    * `cache-error: ` A minimal notebook for testing/debugging the known memory bug
     * `tiny-ekf: ` An adapted version of TinyEKF for our generated GPS dataset.
 Used to benchmark performance.
 * `notebooks: `: Two jupyter notebooks that call the EKF hw-accelerators.